HardCodeMatter/kotlin-dice-roller/README.md

 Dice Roller Application
 =======================

-Sample app that randomly rolls a dice and displays a text-based result on screen.
+Simple application that randomly rolls a dice and displays a text-based result on screen.
-Used in the Android Basics with Kotlin course.

 Pre-requisites
 --------------